 1922 Phileas Fogg is asked to go Round in Fifty instead of 80 days.
-This musical will run at London's Hippodrome for 471 performances.
+The musical runs at London's Hippodrome for 471 performances.
 Circling the globe are Renee Reel, George Robey, and Wallace and Barry Lupino.

-1933 Right around the Three-Cornered Moon is a family who loses its money and doesn't know how to work.
-Ruth Gordon and Brian Donlevy are in the cast of this Gertrude Tokonogy comedy.
-It will run nearly 10 weeks at the Cort Theatre.
+1933 Right around the Three-Cornered Moon is a family that loses its money and doesn't know how to work.
+Ruth Gordon and Brian Donlevy are in the cast of the Gertrude Tokonogy comedy.
+It runs nearly 10 weeks at the Cort Theatre.

 1948 An unusual double-bill of one-acts opens at the Cort Theatre: Thornton Wilder's The Happy Journey to Trenton and Camden and Jean-Paul Sartre's The Respectful Prostitute.
 It runs a respectable 318 performances.

-1969 The Great White Way turns red, white and blue when 1776 opens at the 46th Street Theatre.
-The musical, with music and lyrics by Sherman Edwards and book by Peter Stone about the Declaration of Independence, stars Howard Da Silva, William Daniels, Ken Howard and, making her Broadway debut, Betty Buckley.
+1969 The Great White Way turns red, white, and blue when 1776 opens at the 46th Street Theatre.
+The musical about the Declaration of Independence, with music and lyrics by Sherman Edwards and book by Peter Stone, stars Howard Da Silva, William Daniels, Ken Howard, and, making her Broadway debut, Betty Buckley.

 1997 Paula Vogel's How I Learned To Drive opens at Off-Broadway's Vineyard Theatre and stars Mary-Louise Parker and David Morse.
-The play will transfer to the Century Theatre and win the 1998 Pulitzer Prize for Drama (as it was not eligible for the 1997 award owing to a scheduling technicality.)
-Despite the award, the show closed as scheduled, four days after winning, on April 19, 1998.
+The play transfers to the Century Theatre and wins the 1998 Pulitzer Prize for Drama (as it was not eligible for the 1997 award owing to a scheduling technicality.)
+Despite the award, the show closes as scheduled, four days after winning, on April 19, 1998.

 2000 After years of international touring and even a TV broadcast, the Celtic dance revue Riverdance opens at the Gershwin Theatre under the title Riverdance - on Broadway, and runs 605 performances.